LLyaudet/DecimalsRangeRegexpGenerator/README.md

 as n/b^k where n and k are integers and b is your base (the number of digits you specified).
 Try the digits "0🐛" for "buginary" encoding ;).

+Spacing is partially supported with:

+- spaces characters allowed before a sign character
+- a min (positive or zero integer) number of spaces before the sign,
+- a max (positive or zero integer) number of spaces before the sign,
+- spaces characters allowed before a number without sign,
+- a min (positive or zero integer) number of spaces before the number,
+- a max (positive or zero integer) number of spaces before the number,

 There is also a step parameter that works currently only for number